ANNarchy/ANNarchy.github.io/docs/API/ANNtoSNN.md

 ### Read-out Methods

 In a classification task, the neuron with the highest activity corresponds corresponds to the decision to which class the presented input belongs.
 However, the highest activity can be determined in different ways.
-We support currently three methods:
+We support currently three methods, defined by the `read_out` parameter of the constructor:

 #### Maximum Spike Count

-For each neuron the number of emitted spikes is determined.
-For this mode, the string "spike_count" need to be provided as the `read_out` parameter of the constructor.
+`read_out = 'spike_count'` : the number of spikes emitted by each neuron is recorded and the index of the neuron(s) with the maximum number is returned.

 #### Time to Number of Spikes

-Either when the first or first $k$ events were emitted by a single neuron, the simulation is stopped and the neuron rank(s) is returned.
-For this mode, the string `'time_to_first_spike'` or `'time_to_k_spikes'` need to be provided for the `read_out` parameter.
-For the latter, an additional $k$ argument need to be provided.
+`read_out = 'time_to_first_spike'` or `read_out = 'time_to_k_spikes'`: when the first or first $k$ spikes are emitted by a single neuron, the simulation is stopped and the neuron rank(s) is returned.
+For the second mode, an additional $k$ argument need to be also provided.

 #### Membrane potential

-In this mode, all pre-synaptic events are accumulated in the membrane potential.
+`read_out = 'membrane_potential'`:  pre-synaptic events are accumulated in the membrane potential of each output neuron.
+The index of the neuron(s) with the highest membrane potential is returned.

 ## Interface